spidey-169/testnets/celestia_network/celestia_tools/celestia_validator_setup.md

 2. Go path can be specified via -p flag (-p $HOME/go) E.g. (sudo ./celestia_validator_set_env.sh -v 1.20.2 -p $HOME/go)

 When you don't specify any flags default values (-v 1.20.2 -p /usr/local/go) are used.
-In the below guide I am using the default paths and default Go version
+In the below guide I am using the default paths and default Go version (recommended for celestia-APPD) and its recommended to not change these.

+(Script TESTED and works best with default for now)

 ```
 wget https://raw.githubusercontent.com/spidey-169/testnets/main/celestia_network/celestia_tools/celestia_validator_set_env.sh \